unlock-protocol/docs/docs/tools/locksmith/metadata.md

 ---
-title: Using Metadata with Unlock Protocol
+title: Metadata
-description: A guide to using metadata with Unlock Protocol.
+description: A guide to using off-chain metadata with Unlock Protocol.
 ---

 # Metadata

 ## Kinds of Metadata

-Unlock keeps track of metadata in two different ways, depending on what the metadata is attached to.
+Unlock keeps track of off-chain metadata in two different ways, depending on what the metadata is attached to.

 ### Key-Specific Metadata